 Breakfast the next morning was served in the hotel’s restaurant Prithvi.
 During the day, Prithvi functions as an elegant Indian restaurant, but at breakfast they serve a simple continental breakfast of croissants, yoghurt, fruit, and granola, with classic cooked options to order too: eggs benedict, avocado toast, full English etc.

 After breakfast it was time to check out of No. 38 The Park.
-I really wish that we’d been able to stay here longer, as the hotel was peaceful and quiet, the rooms all beautifully designed, and the staff friendly.
+I really wish that we’d been able to stay here longer, as the hotel was peaceful and quiet, and the rooms all beautifully designed.

 However, the sun was shining over the city, and we headed out to explore Cheltenham.
 Cheltenham really is a beautiful city, and has hints of Georgian architecture that reminded me a lot of Bath.
 Our wanders took us to Montpellier, the part of town that everyone had advised us to visit, thanks to its cute boutique stores and coffee shops.
 Our first stop was Baker & Graze, a spacious bakery/all-day brunch/specialty coffee shop with a casual feel, and lots of outdoor seating.